jruffet/docker-shogigui/README.md

 # Docker ShogiGUI + Yaneuraou
 This repository aims at easily bringing to Linux ShogiGUI + YaneuraOu.

-It is centered around a helper script (named "shogigui") to do all the dirty work for you.
+It is centered around a helper script (named "shogigui") to do all the dirty work for you (Install / setup of shogiGUI, compilation of YaneuraOu, configuration with NNUE eval functions, and much more...)

 The default configuration file provided sets the following :